laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 Let's not worry about what's inside for now.
 We won't need to change anything for this project.

-## Make sure Laravel Folio is operational
+## Make sure that Laravel Folio is operational

 To create your first page, I suggest you remove *resources/views/welcome.blade.php* as well as the route declaration in *routes/web.php*.
 Thanks to Laravel Folio, we won't need that anymore.